 Entertainment for kids in Moscow

-There are parks in Moscow’s city centre, and it is possible to find small playgrounds, boulevards and smaller gardens dotted about.
+There are plenty of parks in and around Moscow’s city centre, and it's also possible to find small playgrounds, boulevards and smaller gardens dotted about.
 Gorky Park is the big, centrally located park for cycling, rollerblading or running, as well as having various rides for amusement.
 Hermitage Gardens is a perfect place for kids to play.
 Many expats meet up here in summer and spring.

 Shopping malls are a great way to get out of the house in winter.
 Many malls have play areas, bowling clubs, cinemas and other activities to keep kids entertained.
 For a real taste of Russia, expats should try ice-skating on one of the frozen ponds or head out of the city and go dog-sledding.